michiel-j/DANN-two-moons-PyTorch/README.md

 The corresponding results on the test set data are (`log.txt`):
 ```
-Source domain test data: avg loss = 0.000000, avg acc = 91.000000%, ARI = 0.6691
+Source domain test data: avg loss = 0.000000, avg acc = 99.000000%, ARI = 0.9600
-Target domain test data: avg loss = 0.000000, avg acc = 96.000000%, ARI = 0.8449
+Target domain test data: avg loss = 3.125000, avg acc = 95.000000%, ARI = 0.8081
 ```
 The hyperparameters were copied from the ADAPT demo.
 Therefore, they may be suboptimal.

 ## Reproducibility
 The minimal list of required packages can be found in `requirements.txt`.
-All code was tested in Python 3.12 with PyTorch 2.4.1. \
+All code was tested in Python 3.11 and 3.12 with PyTorch 2.6.0 and 2.4.1 resp. \
 Random seeds are set to ensure reproducibility.
 These can be found in `params.py`.

 ## References
-I have mainly based this repository on the ADAPT package (TensorFlow only), and have drawn some inspiration (plotting, file structure) from mashaan14's DANN toy example:
+This repository is mainly based on the ADAPT package (TensorFlow only), and some ideas (plotting, file structure) originated when looking at mashaan14's DANN toy example:
-- *Awesome Domain Adaptation in TensorFlow* (ADAPT): [https://adapt-python.github.io/adapt/index.html](https://adapt-python.github.io/adapt/index.html)
+- *Awesome Domain Adaptation in Python Toolbox* (ADAPT): [https://adapt-python.github.io/adapt/index.html](https://adapt-python.github.io/adapt/index.html)
 - *DANN-toy* repository from mashaan14: [https://github.com/mashaan14/DANN-toy](https://github.com/mashaan14/DANN-toy)

 More information about the unsupervised DANN can be found in the following article: